onosproject/.github/profile/README.md

 ## Key Platform Components
 The following set of components can be classified as being part of a more general platform as they are not inherently specific to the SD-Fabric solution.
-All communicate via gRPC APIs using TLS; option to bypass TLS will also be available.
+All communicate via [gRPC APIs][onos-api] using TLS; option to bypass TLS will also be available.

 ![Key µONOS Platform Components](https://raw.githubusercontent.com/onosproject/.github/master/profile/micro-onos-components.png)

-### Persistent NIB (onos-topo)
+### Persistent NIB ([onos-topo][onos-topo])
-Functionality of the NIB is expected to be provided by the existing `onos-topo` subsystem.
-It offers extensible and elastic (Entity/Relation/Kind) model via its NB gRPC API to other components and applications.
+This subsystem offers persistence of network entities using an extensible and elastic (Entity/Relation/Kind) model via its NB gRPC API to other components and applications.
 As such, it is suitable for storing and retrieving information about major network assets, e.g. devices, links, controllers, hosts, virtual network entities.

 The information, organized as a dynamic graph, can be searched, browsed, and monitored easily by any platform or app components.

-### Device Provisioner Component (device-provisioner)
+### Device Provisioner Component ([device-provisioner][device-provisioner])
 This component is primarily responsible for forwarding pipeline configuration/reconciliation using P4Runtime and device chassis configuration via gNMI.

 It will expose NB gRPC API that allows management of different pipeline configuration artifact sets (p4info, architecture-specific binaries, etc.)